 Diminishing a square or full jawline can have a huge impact on your self esteem and self-confidence.
-Get a more feminine jawline at Westside Aesthetics, and see how it changes your image.
+Get a more feminine jawline at RIVKIN Aesthetics, and see how it changes your image.

 SQUARE JAW TREATMENT

 We often have patients who come in complaining that they are noticing heaviness to their lower face as they get older.
 Part of what they are seeing is skin laxity and descent of facial fat causing a “jowly” appearance.
 Another part of this heaviness effect, however, is an enlargement and squaring of the angle of the jaw.
 With time, many people develop an enlargement of their masseter muscle.

 This is the main muscle responsible for chewing.
 Either through genetic predisposition to enlargement or through continuous exercise via teeth grinding and clenching, or both, the muscle gets bigger.
 Frequently, patients are grinding and clenching only at night, so they are not even aware that they are doing it.